Chimney Tops Trail

 The first section of trail more or less follows the cascading waters of Road Prong Creek, and crosses several footbridges along the 0.9-mile route to Beech Flats.
-If you're hiking during the spring or early summer, be on the lookout for rhododendron, mountain laurel and many other wildflowers that bloom along the trailside during this time period.
+If you're hiking during the spring or early summer, look for rhododendron, mountain laurel and many other wildflowers blooming along the trailside during this time period.
 The trail junction at Beech Flats marks the approximate half-way point for this hike.
 From here the Road Prong Trail branches off to the left towards the Appalachian Trail at Indian Gap, roughly 2.4 miles away.
 The Road Prong Trail, which continues to follow the stream of the same name, is one of the oldest trails in the Smokies.
 In the 18th and 19th centuries this ancient path was commonly known as the Indian Gap Trail.

 To reach the Chimney Tops you'll have to stay on the main path, which veers towards the right.